benmiller314/dsam2023fall/projects.md

 We'll have some time in class to collectively troubleshoot your independent projects-in-progress, which will surely help everyone to learn both about a wider range of tools and about the process of finding paths forward!
 But you can also always ask me for follow-up advice during office hours.

 ## Readings and Responses
 In most weeks, I will assign several texts or videos to review as preparation for the subsequent class.
-I've tried to keep these relatively light – they peak at about 81 pages – but I will suggest some optional extended readings for those of you who want to dig in deeper.
+I've tried to keep these relatively light, so you can continue working on your own research, analysis, and/or programming – they peak at about 81 pages, and average closer to 50.
+That said, I will also suggest some optional extended readings for those of you who want to dig in deeper.
 (Some of these are already in the [schedule](schedule), marked with EXT.)

 To help you process what you're reading, and to seed our in-class conversation, each week I'll ask you to post a _reader response_ on a shared [discussion forum]({{site.github_url}}/discussion).
 These should be grounded, where possible, in at least one quoted passage from the text, and can include questions, confusions, connections, excitements, or incitements.
 If you aim to write at least 100 of your own words, that should give us a place to begin.